bakkenbaeck/iOS-handbook/COMMUNICATION.md

 - Read this article:

 ### Prefer:
 - A collection view might be helpful in this case, **because it would take care of the layout for you.
-Otherwise you’ll just be redoing the same work, implementing your own lightweight collection view instead.**
+Otherwise you’ll be redoing the same work, implementing your own lightweight collection view instead.**
 - This article might be interesting for you, **as it explains the threats of storing API keys in plaintext.**

 ## When you feel someone is not communicating clear enough